freeCodeCamp/guide/src/pages/cplusplus/Inline Function/index.md

 you would need to recompile all the code using it to make sure it will be updated.
 * As mentioned above it increases the executable size, which may cause thrashing in memory.
 More number of page fault bringing down your program performance.

-I hope you understood the inline function.
-I tried to explain in simplest way possible.
-Thank you.